multiscale/muscle3/docs/source/tutorial.rst

 Here, we make a dictionary that maps implementation names to the corresponding Python functions.
-We then pass the configuration and the implementations to :func:`.run_simulation`, which will start the muscle_manager and the implementations, and then wait for the simulation to finish.
+We then pass the configuration and the implementations to :func:`libmuscle.run_simulation`, which will start the muscle_manager and the implementations, and then wait for the simulation to finish.

 Note that this will actually fork off a separate process for the manager and for